surcyf123/text_generation/benchmark/assets/README.md

 python benchmark/assets/download.py -r [HuggingFace/path] -d [output/directory/path]
 ```

-You may need to authentica first by running the command `huggingface-cli` login and adding [your access token](https://huggingface.co/docs/hub/security-tokens).
+You may need to authenticate first by running the command `huggingface-cli` login and adding [your access token](https://huggingface.co/docs/hub/security-tokens).